abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

  - AUC: 0.9973
  - Sensitivity (Recall for positive): 0.8571
  - Specificity (True negative rate): 0.9971

+Training completed.
+All model weights, evaluation metrics, and embedding visualisations have been saved in the ./checkpoints/ directory.
 ```
-The printed text version of the confusion matrix corresponds to the following in the RESULTS SECTION, DO LATER
+The printed text version of the confusion matrix corresponds to the following in the [Test Set Confusion Matrix](#test-set-confusion-matrix) of the results section.

 Note that the loss and accuracy plots (for train and validation sets), t-SNE embeddings (for all three sets), test set confusion matrices, and test set ROC curve are saved as images in the directory `checkpoints/`.